Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Results

 The differentiator module aims to learn the infinitesimal evolution of the corresponding physical fields encapsulated into $\widetilde{\mathbf{F}}$ while the integrator module computes $\Delta \mathbf{U}$ between two consecutive time-steps $[t_i , t_i + \Delta t]$.
 The integrator module is considered to be a classical numerical integrator, \textit{e.g.}, Runge-Kutta methods, together with a neural network learning the higher-order corrections.
 In addition, to better capture the advection-dominant phenomenon, the PARCv2 differentiator architecture involves an inductive bias which is motivated by the generalized advection-diffusion-reaction equation.

 In order to investigate the performance of both models in the scarce meso-scale data regime, we use a dataset containing 13 instances of shock-initiated reaction simulations in meso-scale microstructures.
 We consider four training scenarios for each model, using 10, 5, 3 and 1 training samples, respectively.
 Afterwards, the performance of each model is evaluated on 3 test samples kept separately during the training.
 Following our two-step meta-learning approach, our model has been trained, initially, on 100 samples of inexpensive micro-scale single-pore collapse simulations.
 However, PARCv2 is trained from scratch only on the meso-scale data.
 Figure \ref{fig:training_loss_comparison} compares the convergence rate of two models in terms of their training loss in the case of 10 and 3 meso-scale training samples, respectively.
-We note that pretraining our model on the micro-scale data allows it to start from a lower initial loss value and converge relatively quickly compared to PARCv2, which is trained from scratch using only the meso-scale simulations.
+It can be seen that pretraining our model on the micro-scale data allows it to start from a lower initial loss value and converge relatively quickly compared to PARCv2, which is trained from scratch using only the meso-scale simulations.
+Note that the PARCv2 training loss is closely related to the $\mathcal{L}_{\mathrm{multi-step}}$ loss term, given by \eqref{loss-multi-step}, considered for training our model in the sense that they both compare the predicted fields pixel-wise in the input space.
+However, we consider two extra loss terms $\mathcal{L}_{\mathrm{consistency-mean}}$ and $\mathcal{L}_{\mathrm{consistency-var}}$, given by \eqref{loss-consistency-mean} and \eqref{loss-consistency-var}, respectively, in training our autoregressive model which compare the predicted dynamics over latent space with the encoded dynamics using pretrained variational encoders.